chen-xin/docker_clash/README.md

 - [engineerlzk 的CSDN博客](https://me.csdn.net/engineerlzk)
 - [我在用的armbian版本](https://github.com/kuoruan/Build-Armbian/releases/tag/v5.99-20200408)

 How to use this image
 ===============

-1. Config docker log
+Config docker log
 ---------------------

-Remember to set docker daemon log size, or you will soon runout of disk space.
+It's recommended to limit docker daemon's log size, or you will soon runout of disk space.
 Modify your `/etc/docker/daemon.json` like the following:

 ```